 Check-in, Departure Airport

 Naturally, neither online nor kiosk check-in in Munich worked.
 As our itinary seemed to completely confuse all IT involved, we had to see a check-in agent in Munich which took some 15 minutes.
-Once at the desk, the AF agent quickly sorted out our booking and check us through to NRT.
+Once at the desk, the AF agent quickly sorted out our booking and checked us through to NRT.

 Munich’s Terminal 1 built in 1992 still is a great place to start a journey, as its halls are spacious and full of daylight.
 Walks from check-in to security and from there to the boarding gate are always short.

 First Leg Inflight

 The AF 320 was filled front to back which made the seating feel even more claustrophobic.
 The crew was friendly enough and did their best as hosts.
 Service on this short leg consisted of a rather pleasant ‚coffee hour‘ featuring two delicious mini-muffins.

 Transfer at Paris CDG

 A colleague had already warned us and indeed CDG must be one of the worst airports I have ever changed planes in.
 Confusing, unorganised and smelling of overused deep fryer fat and urinal blocks.
 It is apparently also made up of different climate zones, as you sweat or freeze to death alternately.

 The passport inspections within the Schengen-Zone which had been introduced a few days earlier due to the European refugee crises, did not exactly help.

 Our mood, however, rapidly brightened at the gate, when a pleasant young man informed us that we had been upgraded to Premium Economy, which with JAL also means lounge access!

 Second Leg Inflight

 Upon boarding friendly flight attendant greeted us and showed us to our seats.
 Premium Economy on JAL is a ‚real‘ premium class in a dedicated cabin with extra wide seats and a generous pitch of 107 cm (42 inch).
 The seats itself are incredibly comfortable.
 A pair of slippers and a bottle of water waits at every seat.
 The „Magic VI IFE on this Boeing 787 Dreamliner beames an unlimited selection of content to brilliant 12 inch displays.
 The system also features a state of the art moving map.